kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 The node group is then considered to be non-safe for a while, and the next reconciliation happens without taking the failed node group into account.
-As said, there's no other node group that can satisfy 64 cpu requirement, and then the Pod would be finally in `status.ScaleUpStatus.PodsRemainUnschedulable`; get `TriggeredScaleUp: false`.
+As said, there's no other node group that can satisfy 64 cpu requirement, and then the Pod would be finally in `status.ScaleUpStatus.PodsRemainUnschedulable`; get `NodeProvisioningInProgress: false`.

 ### PreemptionFalied